The way you treat guests is a reflection of your practical theology.

 1. Provide guest information online to show church hospitality.

-Is there clear information on your website about your children’s programing?
+Is there clear information on your website about your children’s programming?
 Is there a map to help visitors find your church?
 Do you have the address clearly written so guests can type it in their iPhone or navigation system in the car?

-2. Address visitors from the stage.
+2. Address guests from the stage.

 3. Sit in the middle of the row of seats.

 Challenge your regular attenders to sit in the middle of the rows at church.
 When a guest has to walk past 3 or 4 people in order to get to a seat, their discomfort level goes up.

 Why not have your leaders sit in the middle of the rows so the seats that are easy to access are available for the guests?
 This small step may frustrate some, but it also gives your regular attenders a chance to serve and remember that every Sunday is someone’s first Sunday.
 If these types of suggestions frustrate your congregation, you may want to have a discussion about the high-value Scripture places on hospitality.

 If you expect everyone to know the words to every song, you also communicate that you expect to not have guests (or at least not have non-Christian guests or those outside of your denomination).